Inflammatory diseases in women. Causes of inflammation of the appendages

 • diseases of the lower genital organs.
 The most common of them vulvitis, vulvar furunculosis, colpitis, bartholinitis, vaginismus, candidiasis, cervical erosion;

 • diseases of the upper genital organs.
-These include disease endometritis, adnexitis, pelvic peritonitis.
+These include illness endometritis, adnexitis, pelveo peritonitis.

-The inflammatory disease has not a clear clinical picture.
-In women, symptoms can be either general, affecting the whole body, or local, affecting only the affected areas.
+The inflammatory disease does not have a clear clinical picture.
+In women, symptoms can be either general, affecting the entire body, or local, affecting only the affected areas.
 Diseases have a common symptom, or even several:

 • itching, redness;